-Year Main Focus of CAP Reforms 1960s Price support, Productivity improvement, Market stabilization 1970s/80s Over production and supply control 1992 Price cuts, Compensatory payments, Surplus reduction, Income 1992 stabilization 2000 Rural development 2003 Market orientation, decoupling, cross compliance, consumer concerns, environment Decoupled direct payments and introduced Single Farm Payment Scheme with the policy objectives of market orientation, consumer concerns and environment.
+Year Main Focus of CAP Reforms 1960s Price support, Productivity improvement, Market stabilization 1970s/80s Over production and supply control 1992 Price cuts, Compensatory payments, Surplus reduction, Income stabilization 2000 Rural development 2003 Market orientation, decoupling, cross compliance, consumer concerns, environment Decoupled direct payments and introduced Single Farm Payment Scheme with the policy objectives of market orientation, consumer concerns and environment.
 The 2003 CAP reform allowed EU Member States to retain up to 10% of their previously coupled payment for specific supports to farming and quality production (Article 69 of Council Regulation (EC) No. 1782/2003).
-2008 (CAP Reinforcing 2003 reforms, Dairy premia was added into the Health Check) single farm payment after 2007.
-2013 Greening, Targeting, End of production constraints, Food Value (Implemented chain development, Research and Innovation. from 2015) Farm payments: Single Payment Scheme is replaced by the Basic Payment Scheme (BPS), green payment top-up and various targeted measures for young farmers, small farmers, farmers in areas of natural constraints and coupled payments.
-Production control : End production control for dairy and sugar.
-Decoupling of at least 75 percent of payments in the crop sector and at least 50 percent in the beef and sheep sectors Market Intervention: Common wheat, dairy products, beef and veal, poultry meat, sugar, potatoes, tomatoes, and some other horticultural products still depend on the intervention prices.
-Incentives: Promotion of sustainable agricultural practices through incentives (Green direct payments), support for value chain development, investments on research and innovation, support for business development (improve competitiveness).
-Boarder Measures: Preferential access is provided to some countries.
-Imports may not be sold in domestic market below the intervention prices set by CAP.
-Protect internal prices through import quota and minimum import price Environmental and Animal welfare: CAP reforms require producers to adhere to environmental and animal welfare as well as food safety standards Rural Development : Innovation, competitiveness, food chain improvement and environmental conservation Other support mechanisms: Subsidies to assist with surplus storage and consumer subsidies to encourage local consumption.
+2008 /CAD Deinforcing 2002 reforms.
+Deing promis was added into the Health Check) single farm payment after 2007.
+2013 (Implemented Greening, Targeting, End of production constraints, Food Value chain development.
+Research and Innovation from 2015) Farm payments : Single Payment Scheme is replaced by the Basic Payment Scheme (BPS), green payment top-up and various targeted measures for young farmers, small farmers, farmers in areas of natural constraints and coupled payments.
+Production control: End production control for dairy and sugar.
+Decoupling of at least 75 percent of payments in the crop sector and at least 50 percent in the beef and sheep sectors veal, poultry meat, sugar, potatoes, tomatoes, and some other horticultural products still depend on the intervention prices. through incentives (Green direct payments), support for value chain development, investments on research and innovation, support for business development (improve competitiveness). sountries Imports may not be sold in domestic market below the intervention prices set by CAP.
+Protect internal prices through import quota and minimum import price Environmental and Animal welfare: CAP reforms require producers to adhere to environmental and animal welfare as well as food safety standards Rural Development: Innovation, competitiveness, food chain improvement and environmental conservation Other support mechanisms: Subsidies to assist with surplus storage and consumer subsidies to encourage local consumption.